abernicchia-heroku/cnb-chromium-buildpack/README.md

 # Cloud Native Buildpack for Chromium (amd64/arm64 compatible)

-This buildpack download and installs Chromium to Linux amd64/arm64 architectures.
-It's useful for testing purposes combined with Playwright and Puppeteer used in headless mode.
+This buildpack downloads and installs Chromium to Linux amd64/arm64.
+It's useful for testing purposes combined with Playwright, Puppeteer (or similar) used in headless mode.
 It's compatible with [Heroku FIR](https://www.heroku.com/blog/next-generation-heroku-platform/).

 ## Disclaimer